-All Certificates contain a Subject Distinguished Name ("Subject DN") populated with the names defined in [Section 7.1.4.2](#) and [Section 7.1.4.3](#).
-TLS Certificates and S/MIME Certificates contain the Subject Alternative Name extension populated with names defined in [Section 7.1.4.2.1](#).
+Certificates contain a Subject defined in [Section 7.1.2.7](#); and, a Subject Alternative Name extension defined in [Section 7.1.4.4](#).

 3.1.2.
 Need for Names To Be Meaningful

 All Certificates include a non-null Issuer Distinguished Name ("Issuer DN") containing information about Apple Inc., the issuer of the Certificate.